Monday, September 17

 - Rose McPherson and Howard Thesen, GeoLog Solutions Inc.

 Blowout Control and Prevention in the Early Alberta Oil Industry

 In this session, presentations will discuss the work and research that is currently being done to better understand the impacts of surface casing vent flows and gas migration.
 The intent of the research is to find alternatives to move away from the current pass/fail criteria towards a threshold based criteria at time of cut and cap.

 - How Well Do We Understand Gas Migration?
 Lessons From Recent Research in British Columbia.

 Area-Based Closure (ABC) is a new industry wide initiative designed to lower closure costs through improved regulatory effectiveness and increased operational efficiency.

-This session explores a recent case study from CNRL highlighting some of the operational efficiencies that can be gained through area-focused closure programs, the importance and impact of quality data on ABC decision making, and how non-conventional decommissioning of low-risk wells can save money without sacrificing environmental outcomes.
+This session explores recent Area-Based Closure (ABC) pilot program results from two industry operators including the operational efficiencies achieved from an ABC approach, as well as the learnings they gained.
+This session also evaluates the importance and impact that data can have on ABC program decision making and how non-conventional decommissioning of low risk wells can save money without sacrificing environmental outcomes.